osg-htc/ospool-summary/README.md

 # OSG Summary Script

-Generates the authoritative summary data for the OSPool to be used for OSG reporting and visualizations.
+Generates summary data for the OSPool to be used for OSG reporting and visualizations.

 ## Data Sources